How to Take a Spelling Lesson

 • Write the complete word on the right side of the arrow.

-Suffixing Rules and Synthetic Word Sums
+Suffixing Rules for Solving Word Sums

 • Doubling Rule: When doubling a consonant, type the doubled consonant in its own box.
 Example: The final <t> in the <mit> base is doubled.